liweitianux/fg21sim/docs/guide.rst

 ==========

-This is a simple guide on how to use the **fg21sim** package to carry out the foregrounds simulation, which produces the all-sky maps of the enabled foreground components.
+This is a simple guide on how to use the **fg21sim** package to carry out the foregrounds simulation, which produces the all-sky maps or sky patches of the enabled foreground components.

-The simulation of several foreground components uses the semi-empirical method, thus it requires specific template map(s) and/or observational/simulation catalog(s) as the input:
+The simulation of the following foreground components requires specific template map(s) and/or observational/simulation catalog(s) as the input:

 * ``galactic/synchrotron``:
   requires the Haslam 408 MHz survey as the template map, and the